RTEMS/rtems-docs/c-user/symmetric_multiprocessing_services.rst

 In an SMP system, it cannot be assumed there will never be a single task executing.
 It should be assumed that every processor is executing another application task.
-Further, those tasks will be ones which would not have been executed in a uni-processor configuration and should be assumed to have data synchronization conflicts with what was formerly the highest priority task which executed without conflict.
+Further, those tasks will be ones which would not have been executed in a uniprocessor configuration and should be assumed to have data synchronization conflicts with what was formerly the highest priority task which executed without conflict.